tinashdj/Tableau-Project/SaaS Cohort Analysis.md

   #### **> Products**

-  • After looking at the drop between initial purchase and first month subscription, there’s and indication that our product / values didn’t meet the user expectations.
+  • After looking at the drop between initial purchase and first month subscription, there’s an indication that our product / values didn’t meet the user expectations.

   •	In order to improve revenue retention, in the long run we should improve company’s product and make another diverse product.